horar/strata-host-core/bootstrap-host-ota-readme.md

 * `--sr, --start-uninstaller`
     * [GUI] Start Maintenance Tool in uninstaller mode.

+To check for presence of new versions, it is possible to use:

+* `ch, check-updates`
+    * [CLI] Show information about available updates (xml format).

-For unnatended installation, it is necessary to use CLI mode instead of GUI mode:
+For unnatended installation, it is still necessary to use `isSilent=true` argument.
+Using [CLI] mode instead of [GUI] mode for unnatended installation is not supported on customer installations.
+The reason being that it must be run in administrator console on Windows (it fails to elevate permissions).

+For developers, it is possible to use [CLI] mode in administrator console to avoid installation permission prompts:

+* Windows:
+    * `strata-setup-offline.exe install --accept-licenses --confirm-command`
+* Mac:
+    * `./strata-setup-offline.app/Contents/MacOS/strata-setup-offline install --accept-licenses --confirm-command`

+The following commands use the CLI mode:
 * `in, install`
     * [CLI] Install the default package set.
-* `ch, check-updates`
-    * [CLI] Show information about available updates (xml format).
 * `up, update`
     * [CLI] Install all available updates.
 * `pr, purge`